boi4/libpfasst-doc/content/libpfasst/_index.md

 * Ability to dynamically grow and shrink regular PFASST runs by an arbitrary number of processes.
 Note that the limitations of the runtime (resize granularity, universe size, ...) apply.
 * Ability to dynamically grow and shrink the time dimension in space-parallel PFASST runs ([see showcase](@/showcase/_index.md)).
 * New hooks for resize related events.
-Provides flexibility and extendebility to user applications.
+Provides flexibility and extendability to user applications.
 * LibPFASST runs (also static ones) do not require anymore that the number of timesteps is a multiple of the size of the main communicator.

 </div>